 For Coyotes levels we have a Balance Ice Time (B.I.T.) rule that will require the coaches to keep all player ice time fairly close during the season for league games.

 6.)
 Is my player too old to start?

-At the KYHC we are a teaching organization.
+At KYHC we are a teaching organization.
 We are here to teach everyone the game of hockey no matter the skill level.
 We highly encourage prospective players to go through Learn to Skate and beginner hockey programming with Ice Valley Centre but it is not a requirement.

 7.)
 Tournament options

 One tournament is included in our fees.
-Each team has the ability to do more if parents all agree.
+Each team has the ability to do more at an additional cost.

 Typically we look at tournaments during Thanksgiving, MLK day, and Presidents day holiday weekends.

 Our Coyotes coaching staff is made up of parent volunteers, some with prior youth playing experience and some that learned the game later in life.
 We are also lucky to have experienced non-parent coaches on our coaching staff as well.
 All coaches are subject to background checks, coaching training modules and classes.
 We continue working with every coach at every level to ensure that we are hitting the right benchmarks in player development.
 Skate, Skate, Skate, Pass, Pass, Shoot is a big part of what we want to accomplish at every level.

 9.)
 What are the benchmarks my player should be hitting?

 Mites: Skating, Skating, Skating.
 Full stop.
 We will touch on positioning and passing.
 If we do not teach the kids to skate and skate well they will always struggle with passing, shooting and positioning.